Israel-Shekel/Israel-Shekel/README.md

 # Hi, I'm Israel Ajani 👋

 I’m a **full-stack web developer in training**, passionate about building clean, responsive, and user-friendly websites.
 I enjoy learning new technologies and tackling challenging problems.
+I’m continuously working on new projects to improve my skills.

 ---